yanchunlei/elfreader/README.md

 # elfreader

 ## Description
-A tool that can read out information from binary files in the elf format.
+A tool that can read out header information from binary files in the elf format.

 ## Usage
 ```